TheJelmega/prog-lang/design/README.md

 `src/a/b.xn`   | `src/a/b/foo.xn`    | `:.a.b.c`
 `src/a/mod.xn` | `src/a/foo.xn`      | `:.a.c`

-For a `path` attribute inside an inline module, the relative location of the file path depends on the kind of source file the `path` attributre is located in.
+For a `path` attribute inside an inline module, the relative location of the file path depends on the kind of source file the `path` attribute is located in.
-If in a root module (such as `main.xn` or `lib.xn`) or in a `mod.xn` file,  the path is relative to the directory it would have been in, if it was only using file modules, meaning that it will interpret all inline module modules as a directories.
+If in a [module root](#432-module-roots-), the path is relative to the directory the module root is located in.
+If it were to only use file modules, meaning that it will interpret all inline module modules as a directories.
 Otherwise, it is almost the same, with the exception that the path starts with the name of the current module.

 For example, for the following code:
-_TODO: Is this attribute notation correct?_
 ```
 mod inline {
-    #[path = "other.xn"]
+    @path("other.xn")
     mod inner;
 }
 ```